vrandall66/front-end-submissions-public/1906/mod-2/fitlit/ayla-pol.md

 * [ ] 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
 * [ ] 1: Application logic shows poor decomposition with too much logic mashed together.

+* Very good class structure with appropriate instance properties and methods in each.
+Take some time to reflect on what areas of your code seem a bit redundant.
+Were there very similar methods across your classes that you would have liked them to share?
+This will be a helpful thought exercise for when we get into inheritance and extending classes.

 ### User Interface
 * [x] 4: The application is pleasant, logical, and easy to understand.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.
 * [ ] 3: The application has many strong displays/interactions, but a few holes in lesser-used displays.